 English Faculty Staff and Key Contacts

-Mrs E Veall - Acting Head of Faculty
+Mrs E Veall - Assistant Head of Faculty

 Ms H Heath - Teacher of English/SENdCO